anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life without love is like a tree without blossoms or fruit.
+Quote: Pitching is the art of instilling fear.

-By: Kahlil Gibran
+By: Sandy Koufax